 - The pricing for the rooms during an emergency should be comparable to those rates at those occupancy levels.
 For example, if a guest calls for a room and the hotel is at 30 percent occupancy, it should quote the rate that is traditional (or less) for that level of occupancy.

 - As the hotel fills up, it can raise its rates as it has in the past for higher occupancy levels.
 However, a hotel’s reputation is benefited by considering a courtesy rate or reduction for individuals who are traveling due to the emergency.

 - When the Texas Attorney General’s Office evaluates price gouging complaints, it may subpoena a hotel’s guest records to see what rates the property has received for comparable rooms in the past at the various levels of occupancy.
 They can use this information to determine if the rate during the emergency was significantly higher than what is normally charged under comparable non-emergency conditions during a similar time period.

 - A hotel would be well advised not to immediately charge rack rates for rooms once an emergency is anticipated.
 Such rates should only be charged once the hotel reaches an occupancy level that it would warrant such a rate and for which the hotel has a history of receiving such a rate.

-Please provide all possible courtesies, do not use traditional yield management pricing during this emergency, and try to hold rates to what they were before the occupancy started rising due to the emergency.
+Please provide all possible courtesies, and do not use traditional yield management pricing during this emergency.